-Reinstall WordPress is one of the last and final methods one had to opt to troubleshoot any problem after too many failed attempts.
+Reinstall WordPress is one of the last and final methods one has to opt to troubleshoot any problem after too many failed attempts.
 It is somewhat like when your PC is getting Stuck during operation, and you are unable to find any solution.
-You simply restart the whole system by turning it off and turning it back after few seconds.
+You simply restart the whole system by turning it off and turning it back after a few seconds.

 Similarly, reinstalling WordPress from scratch is the only solution left to fix any potentially harmful issue.
-But the main challenge is How to reinstall WordPress without losing any Data such as Blog posts, themes, plugins and without affecting SEO.
+But the main challenge is How to reinstall WordPress without losing any Data such as Blog posts, themes, and plugins and without affecting SEO.

 Why reinstall WordPress?